joshhighet/multisocks/README.md

 # multisocks

-a simple load balanced torsocks service, a fork of the excellent [Iglesys347/castor](https://github.com/Iglesys347/castor)
+multisocks is a tool for running frameworks such as spiders or scanners against innfrastructure on the tor network (onion services).

+it can significantly cut-down load times for correctly scaled applications by doing the following

-creates an infinite number of backend tor circuits, leveraging haproxy to round-robin requests
+- creating an infinite number of tor circuits
+- surfacing a single-ingress SOCKS5 proxy
+- adequatley load-balance backend connections
+- performing health-checks against each backend tor cirtuit
+- serving a load balancer monitoring dashboard

+_multisocks is a fork/derivative of the excellent [Iglesys347/castor](https://github.com/Iglesys347/castor)_

 multisocks will expose a SOCKS5 proxy on `:8080` and a statistics report on `:1337`